nm-z/AutoML/README.md

 ```
 This uses all three engine wrappers on `DataSets/2/D2-Predictors.csv` and `DataSets/2/D2-Targets.csv`.
 Pass additional arguments after the script to forward them to `orchestrator.py`.

+The orchestrator now applies a light feature engineering pipeline before model training.
+The pipeline standardizes numeric columns and reduces dimensionality with PCA.
+It is implemented in `scripts/feature_engineering.py` and runs automatically for every dataset.

 ## Project Structure

 ```